You'll never get out alive!

 - The Eclipse and its aftermath serve as this in Berserk.
 His best friend turned betrayer and demon god, his comrades dead, and his lover gone insane, Guts accepts that nothing will ever be the same again and takes on the quest to slay apostles, even remarking to himself that he is going into the void all alone.
 It later turns out that setting out on a quest for revenge against Griffith was a mistake even worse than leaving Griffith behind, as it meant leaving Casca behind to deal with her trauma alone, as well as almost losing himself to his hatred for Griffith and the demons.

-- In Fullmetal Alchemist Edward and Alphonse Elric burning down their childhood home marks this for them, as the declared that there was no turning back on their quest to get their original bodies back.
+- In Fullmetal Alchemist, Edward and Alphonse Elric burning down their childhood home marks this for them, as they declared that there was no turning back on their quest to get their original bodies back.

 - In Attack on Titan when Eren gets nommed by a titan on his first mission.
 While he's inside its stomach, he discovers his titan shifting powers which not only help him survive being eaten, but prove to be a game changer for humanity's side.